The Faculty of Rehabilitation Medicine is the only free-standing rehabilitation faculty in North America.

 Division of Otolaryngology - Head and Neck Surgery (OHNS), University of Alberta

 I have 4 research areas: 1) How do we improve upon the prescription, fitting and verification procedures for bone conduction hearing aids?
 2) How do we improve uptake and adherence to hearing services?
-3) how do we maximize outcomes by considering/manipulating additional, non-auditory factors that exist in the treatment context, and, 4) what is the relationship between hearing and reading, in normal and atypical readers.
+3) how do we maximize outcomes by considering/manipulating additional, non-auditory factors that exist in the treatment context, and, 4) what is the relationship between hearing and reading, in individuals with hearing loss and dyslexia.

-I teach in the areas of hearing science/audiology and research methods and statistics.
+I teach in the areas of hearing science/audiology, research methods and statistics and aural rehabilitation.